truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

      -H "Authorization: Bearer <token>"
 ```

-**Description:** Retrieves a single core memory **Block** from an agent’s memory by its label (or name).
-Core memory blocks are segments of persistent memory (for example, persona definitions or long-term facts) that reside in the agent’s context window.
+**Description:** Retrieves a single core memory **Block** from an agent's memory by its label (or name).
+Core memory blocks are segments of persistent memory (for example, persona definitions or long-term facts) that reside in the agent's context window.
 This endpoint lets you fetch the content and attributes of a specific block.

 **Response Fields:** Returns a block object with the following fields: